On Sensor Network Localization Using SDP Relaxation: Heuristic Objective Function

 \section{Heuristic Objective Function}

+Section \ref{section::triangulation} proves that adding a given objective function to \eqref{eq::sdp-form} results in a correct localization for a certain class of graphs, whereas the formulation without an objective function may not.

-Based on the finding of the early section, we tested a number of heuristic objective functions for the DP relaxation model on a large number of random sensor networks.
-The following objective functions and strategies are used: \begin{enumerate}
+Based on these findings, we tested a number of different SDP relaxation methods with different objective functions.
+For each method (i.e., each objective function), we ran the relaxation on a large number of random sensor networks and determined the success rate of each method.
+The following objective functions were tested to heuristically determine the best method.

-\item (LSM) Initially maximize the sum of all non-edges, and do the following until either $(i)$ the total error in edge lengths is sufficiently small, or $(ii)$ the maximum number of iterations has been reached: (a) Randomly choose an edge and minimize its length in the objective function (while maximizing all others) (b) If this results in a smaller total error in edge lengths, then minimize this edge length in the objective function; otherwise, maximize it

-\item (IET) For each non-edge, run two SDP localizations: (a) Maximize all edge lengths, (b) Maximize all edge lengths, except the length of the given edge, which is minimized.
-If the second method results in a small error, then minimize the length of this non-edge in the objective function; otherwise, maximize it.

-\item (WEM) Run the SDP localization with no objective function to find a set of locations, $\hat{X}$.
-Then, find the edge $(i,j)$ with maximum error.
-Run the SDP localizations two more times, with the objective functions of maximizing and minimizing the length of this edge from either $i$ or $j$ to an anchor; choose to maximize (minimize) this distance in the objective function if maximizing (minimizing) the distance from $i$ or $j$ to an anchor resulted in less error.